 We are now consulting on the document and all views are welcome.
+The deadline for responses is September 22, 2017.
 You can have a say by completing this online survey or you can request a paper copy by emailing email@example.com or call 01509 634705.

 We have summarised some of the proposals but please feel free to read the complete draft masterplan.

 We have also produced six consultation boards for an exhibition which is at the Council offices in Southfield Road.

 The proposals of the Loughborough Town Centre Masterplan fall into four categories:

 - improving the public realm (street surfaces/furniture/planting/signage/public art) see below

 - traffic and parking

 - events and business support